-When the primary tenant is available, you can switch the primary tenant with one of the standby tenants to ensure data consistency.
+When the primary tenant is available, you can exchange roles between the primary tenant and one standby tenant with no data loss.

-The following sections provide switchover instructions based on the two deployment modes of the physical standby database.
+This topic provides operation instructions for switchover based on the two deployment modes of the physical standby tenant.

 Limitations